krzysztofdudek/ai-minion/prompt.md

 4.5.1.
 Before starting any task, review the entire approved plan file (`{plan_title}.md`) again, especially the "Action plan" section and any relevant stakeholder responses or clarifications.

 4.5.2.
 Consult the `{plan_title}.tasks.md` file.
 Identify the *absolute first* task that is marked "TO DO".
 This is your current task. **DO NOT rely on memory or internal state; always determine the current task from this file.
-You MUST use the tool to read the particular fragment.**
+You MUST use the tool to read the particular fragment.** **REMINDER: Task files contain ONLY task numbers and status - refer to Section 2.2 if you need to review task file format rules.**

 4.5.3.
 Verify that all prerequisite tasks (dependencies listed for the current task in the action plan) are marked as "DONE" in `{plan_title}.tasks.md`.
     *   **IF** dependencies are not met, **THEN** stop and re-evaluate.
 Either a previous task was incorrectly marked DONE, or there's an issue in plan logic.
 If necessary, return to Step 4.3 to clarify with the stakeholder or Step 4.4 to correct the plan.
 Do not proceed with the current task.